 Compounding - Also known as compound interest, and easy to think of as "interest earned on interest earned".
 The concept of compounding is absolutely essential to comprehend in order to successfully invest for the future.
 When you make an investment, you expect to collect it one day along with interest.
 However, if you can grow your principal amount exponentially by reinvesting the interest earned, you will end up making a lot more money in an exponential curve (non-linear), you'll be making your money back with interest compounded on interest.
 Make sure you fully implement the concept of compounding into your long term investing strategy.
 Research this topic further it is critical for you to understand.

-Portfolio - If you want to preserve your wealth, Don't put all your eggs in one basket!
-An Investment Portfolio is an organization and categorization of your investments in one place for you to be able to manage and manipulate.
-As you grow your list of investments, you will expand your portfolio, and re-balance it periodically.
-You must stay organized when you invest, and your portfolio is the tool you will use to do so.
+Portfolio - If you want to preserve your wealth, don't put all your eggs in one basket!
+An Investment Portfolio is an organization and categorization of your investments in one place for you to be able to manage, manipulate, and control the variables.
+As you grow your list of investment holdings, your portfolio will expand, and you will need to re-balance it periodically.
+You must stay organized when you invest, and your portfolio is the tool/ structure you will use to do so.

 Asset Allocation - Asset allocation is a core concept in the world of investing.
 Think of it as a group of buckets.
 Each one of your buckets is labeled differently, for example: “Super Safe”, “Conservative”, “High Risk/High Reward”, “Experimental”, etc. To each one of your buckets you will want to assign a % of your investment portfolio depending on your strategy, which should be formulated based on your financial goals (i.e. aggressive, conservative, etc.).
 Your asset allocation approach should be well calculated and adjusted quarterly for optimal performance.
 As you accumulate productive assets/investment, you will need to adopt clear guidelines for managing your asset allocation approach, and translating it into a well diversified portfolio of investments across time, location, sector, and business models.

 The motto "time is money," is false.
 The motto should be "money is money" meaning money makes money.
-The reason being the concept of investment.
-When you are investing, you are spending your currency (expense), and purchasing assets, which will hopefully appreciate in value over time (price/equity increase), and generate a dividend (income).
+The reason being the notion of investment.
+When investing, you are spending your currency (expense), and purchasing assets, which will hopefully appreciate in value over time (price/equity increase), and generate a dividend (income).

-For individuals having difficulties with this overview, it can help to abstract the concept and think of it as follows:
+For individuals having difficulties wrapping their head around this overview, it can help to abstract the concept and think of it as follows:

 Dividend vs. Price: The best investments on paper are productive investments, ones that pay you back regularly, this payment is otherwise referred to as a dividend.
 However, the greatest amounts of wealth are built upon the increase in the value/price of the asset you allocate your money towards, with a varying degree of speculation (by definition), think of these equity investments as some of the most calculated risks you take when allocating capital.

-Beginners: If you're just getting started we recommend you start with the classic approach to investing: Never, ever lose money, thus, instead of taking-on big risk/reward investment scenarios, start by focusing on protecting your money first; figure out how to invest your money without losing it, although your gains won't be as large at first, it is a great point to start from, as it eliminates much of the psychological barrier to investing if you're fairly confident you will not lose your money.
+Beginners: If you're just getting started we recommend you start with the classic approach to investing: Never, ever lose money, thus, instead of taking-on big risk/reward investment scenarios, start by focusing on protecting your wealth; figure out how to invest your money without losing it, although your gains won't be as large at first, it is the prudent and responsible point to start from, as it eliminates much of the psychological barrier to investing if you're fairly confident you will not lose your money.
 Moreover, removing the risk of ‘blowup’ (i.e. losing everything, or losing a significant enough amount to cause permanent damage), is not only meant for beginners but for experts at the highest levels as well.

 ROI: From here, the next key metric you want to look out for is your ROI (Return On Investment).
 Say you put in $10K as an investment the difference between a 10% to 20% ROI is significant, and the larger the sums get, so do the payoffs, so always stay focused on your ROI (total and percentage).
 Generally, when assessing an investment opportunity, start with the most basic items to consider: